Often one will find a Microsoft SQL server with no working or available administrative login. To set one up:

 SQLCMD -E -S 127.0.0.1\XYZ

 This may take multiple attempts.
 The attempts may error saying “Reason: Server is in single user mode.
 Only one administrator can connect at this time.”
-Eventually it will connect and give you the prompt:
+You may need to stop and restart the server.
+Sometimes the server just takes a while to reach functionality.
+Eventually the client will connect will connect and give you the prompt:

 1>